 Be aware of the fact that the methodologies might work for one company, but be a misfit for another.
 Becoming aware of which methodology to follow must, therefore, be a key priority in enabling sales for the future.

-Essentially driving sales can be split into three areas:
+According to Intenz - A Nordic consultancy with a passion for organizational development - driving sales can be split into three areas:

 - Sales Philosophy